Course Introduction to Programming

 }

-Therefore, for the resolution of our problem, where should be even or positive, we can use this operator in the following way:
+Therefore, to solve our problem, where must be even or positive, we can use this operator as follows:

 if( x % 2 == 0 || x > 0 ){